- Founded: 2013

 What did Move Loot do?

-Move Loot was a technology-based platform that offered a convenient solution for buying and selling used furniture and home decor items.
+Move Loot was a Chicago-based platform that offered a convenient solution for buying and selling used furniture and home decor items.
 Move Loot aimed to simplify the process of furnishing homes by creating a marketplace that connected buyers and sellers.
 Move Loot operated in several major cities across the United States, including San Francisco, Los Angeles, New York City, and Chicago.